Hadronyche

 Hadronyche is a genus of venomous Australian funnel-web spiders that was first described by L. Koch in 1873.
 Originally placed with the curtain web spiders, it was moved to the Hexathelidae in 1980, then to the Atracidae in 2018.

 Description

 Their size varies significantly, measuring from 1 to 5 cm.
-Most species in this genus, as most Myglomorphae, have a glossy black or brown carapace.
+Most species in this genus, as most Mygalomorphae, have a glossy black or brown carapace.
 They have a very long life span for spiders, having been known to live for up to 20 years.

 They can be easily identified by the raised morphology of their caput (the front part of the cephalothorax).
-If identification is not certain, they can be distinguished from Atrax by the unmodified or blunt apophysis in their second tibia, or from Illawarra by the male tarsi, which have two instead of tree ventral spine rows.
+If identification is not certain, they can be distinguished from Atrax by the unmodified or blunt apophysis in their second tibia, or from Illawarra by the male tarsi, which have two instead of three ventral spine rows.

 Venom

 While Australian funnel-web spider venom is medically significant, no human fatalities as a result have been recorded since the introduction of antivenom in 1980.
 The venom profile of this genus is also different from the other genera from the Atracidae family.